rishabh1128/InfoTrek-TPS/README.md

 9. Add more spawn points -- DONE
 10. Do more level design -- DONE
 11. do the dramatic stuff leading upto "Survive" like oops car broke down or smthng and make a new scene -- DONE
-12. add some cool music
+12. add some cool music -- DONE

 13. MAJOR BUG - Aim state does not get triggered after exiting from car ---- FIXED